 By applying this transformation to the entire metamaterial, i.e. deforming both lattices at the same time (keeping the half-period relative shift between them) we get a new \textit{family of materials}, each member of which is determined by the degree of stretching (or compression) of the original geometry (Fig. \ref{fig:struct}(a)).
-Further in this paper, we will refer to such new configurations as \textit{deformed} interlaced wire metamaterial with the indication of a \textit{degree of the deformation} (a corresponding parameter will be defined later in Eq. (\ref{eq:p_param})).
+Further in this paper, we will refer to such new configurations as to a \textit{deformed} interlaced wire metamaterial, indicating the \textit{degree of deformation} (a corresponding parameter will be described later in Eq. (\ref{eq:p_param})).